webdsl/webdsl-docs/docs/reference/app-configuration.md

 Database Configuration MySQL
 ----

 **dbmode** This field indicates if the application should try to create tables in a database, or try to sync it with the existing schema to avoid loss of data.
 Valid values are **create-drop**, **update**, and **false**.
-Update can lead to unpredictable results if data model is changed too much, if data needs to be properly migrated, use [[page(Acoda)|Acoda]] instead.
+Update can lead to unpredictable results if data model is changed too much.
 For production deployment use 'export DBMODE=false'.

 **dbserver** Location of the Mysql server, which will be used in the connection URL, e.g. 'localhost'.